back3nd-team/.github/profile/README.md

 ---

-## A Motivational Message to the Development Team
+## Message to the Development Team

 Welcome to the development journey of **back3nd**, a project that has the potential to change the way developers build and manage backends.
 This project is **open-source** and **free**, meaning the impact we make here could reach developers and teams worldwide.